Annealed almost periodic entropy: The chosen-tuple large deviations principle

-\begin{proof} Since grounded sets form an upwards-directed cover of the whole of $\G$, the first formula in~\eqref{eq:LDP-formula-inf} follows from Theorem~\ref{mainthm:LDP} by an application of Lemma~\ref{lem:LDP-inf-product}(b).
-Since the balls $B_n$ are all grounded and also form an upwards-directed cover of $\G$, the same reasoning gives the analogous formula when $F$ is restricted to the set of balls $\{B_n:\ n\ge 1\}$.
+\begin{proof}[Proof of Theorem~\ref{mainthm:LDP}] The whole of $\Phi^{\pi_n}_V$ is a random element of the infinite-dimensional compact convex set $\S^\rm{u}_k(\G)$, which we can regard as the inverse limit of its finite-dimensional projections $\S^\rm{u}_k(F)$ as $F$ ranges over grounded subsets of $\G$.
+Since grounded sets form an upwards-directed cover of the whole of $\G$, the first formula in~\eqref{eq:LDP-formula-inf} follows from Theorem~\ref{thm:pre-LDP} by an application of Lemma~\ref{lem:LDP-inf-product}(b).
+Since the balls $B_n$ are all grounded and also form an upwards-directed cover of $\G$, the same reasoning gives the analogous formula when $F$ is restricted to the set of balls.
 By Lemma~\ref{lem:LDP-inf-product}(a), the quantity appearing inside that infimum is non-decreasing in $n$, so the infimum is equal to the limit as $n\to\infty$. \end{proof}

-Next, we observe that the negative of the rate function in Corollary~\ref{cor:LDP} can also be written as an infinite series of contributions that appear as one enlarges a grounded set one element at a time to cover $\G$.
-Let $e = g_0$, $g_1$, $g_2$, \dots be a grounded enumeration of $\G$ as discussed in Section~\ref{sec:group-geom}, let $F_n = \{g_0,\dots,g_n\}$ for each $n\ge 0$, and let $s_n \in S\cup S^{-1}$ be such that $F_{n+1}$ is an enlargement of $F_n$ in direction $s_n$ for every $n$.
+The negative of the rate function in Theorem~\ref{mainthm:LDP} can also be written as an infinite series of contributions that appear as one enlarges a grounded set one element at a time.
+Let $e = g_0$, $g_1$, $g_2$, \dots be a grounded enumeration of $\G$ (see Section~\ref{sec:group-geom}), let $F_n = \{g_0,\dots,g_n\}$ for each $n\ge 0$, and let $s_n \in S\cup S^{-1}$ be such that $F_{n+1}$ is an enlargement of $F_n$ in direction $s_n$ for every $n$.

 \begin{cor} For any $\phi \in \S^\rm{u}_k(\G)$ we have